pop-os/launcher/README.md

     },
     /// Update the text in the launcher
     Fill(String),
-    /// Indicoates that a plugin is finished with its queries Finished,
+    /// Indicates that a plugin is finished with its queries Finished,
 }
 ```